GSI-HPC/ltsm/README.md

 * *deleting*
 * and *querying*.

-In addition a lightweight console client (called *ltsmc*) is provided which demonstrates the use of the high-level TSMAPI calls.
+In addition a simple console client (called *ltsmc*) is provided which demonstrates the use of *ltsmapi*.

 ## Getting Started <a id="getting.started"></a>
-Before using LTSMAPI/LTSMC a working access to a TSM server is required.
+Before using LTSM a working access to a TSM server is required.
 One can install for testing purposes a fully working TSM server (e.g. inside a KVM) for a period of 30 days before the license expires.
 A complete installation and setup guide is provided at [TSM Server Installation Guide](http://web-docs.gsi.de/~tstibor/tsm/).